 Sill bricks or tiles will be laid in such a manner that they are of a similar size in individual width along the entire width of the window or door sill opening.
-The sill slope is not important, however, a slope of 15 degrees is recommended.

 3.12 Cleaning of Brickwork

 Clean all face work as the work proceeds using clean water and sponges.
 On completion, the brickwork is to be left in a clean condition, free of mortar smears and staining.
 Acid is not to be used to clean the bricks unless the brick manufacturer, the architect or his agent gives approval to do so.
 The veneer is not to be water-blasted.